linode/apl-docs/docs/post-install.md

 kubectl logs jobs/otomi -n default
 ```

+When `otomi:adminPassword` was filled in the values.yaml, then use that password to sign in into Keycloak.

 ### Create a user in Keycloak

-1. Go to Keycloak admin console using the following url: `keycloak.<your domainSuffix>`
+1. Go to Keycloak admin console using the following url: `keycloak.<your-ip.nip.io>`
 2. Click on `Administration Console`
-3. Login with username: `admin` and the password `<otomi.adminPassword>` provided in your values.
+3. Login with username: `admin` and the provided password
 4. Select the `Otomi` realm
 5. Click on `Users` then `Add user`
 6. Fill in a user name in the Username field